Week 6: Beginning Leviathan

 Week 0: Kickoff

-This year’s build season, Crescendo, started off with a blast revealing a new game, new challenges, and new robot opportunities, and we are eager to step up to the challenge!
-This fall, we gained 11 new members, bringing our total to over 30 teammates, all of whom are excited to get the build season started.
+This year’s game event, Reefscape, started off with a blast revealing a new game, new challenges, and new robot opportunities, and we are eager to step up to the challenge!
+This fall, we gained many new members, bringing our total to over 40 teammates, all of whom are excited to get the build season started.

 With a new game comes new rules, designs, and ideas, so our first task was to become familiar with the rules.
-In short, our robot must pick up discs, throw those discs into two different goals, and be able to climb on a hanging chain.
+In short, our robot must pick up balls and pipes, place those balls and pipes into different goals, and be able to climb onto a hanging cage.
 Once we understood the game, we came up with designs, strategies, and concepts to help us create the most optimal robot to achieve these tasks.

-After kickoff day, we will have 7 ½ weeks before heading off to the Silicon Valley Regional to face off against some of the world’s best teams.
-Make sure to come back next week for the BreakerBots Week 1 Recap.
+After kickoff day, we will have 8 ½ weeks before heading off to the Pinnacles Regional to face off against many competitive teams.
+Be sure to come back next week for the BreakerBots Week 1 Recap!